Thursday, 24 December 2015

 Of course we chose the upstairs carousel even though it had a longer queue.

-Girl was quick to "chope" a genie to ride on!
+Girl was quick to find a genie to ride on!

-Next we rode on Jasmine's Flying Carpet, which is exactly like Disneyland's Dumbo.
+Next we rode on Jasmine's Flying Carpet, which was exactly like Disneyland's Dumbo.

 Jasmine's Flying Carpet

-The sister wanted to ride Journey to the Centre of the Earth (the roller coaster ride located in the heart of the volcano) so she got the FASTPASS for that while also getting the FASTPASS for us for Magic Lamp Theatre (which she was happy to give a miss).
+The sister got a FASTPASS for Journey to the Centre of the Earth, the roller coaster ride located in the heart of the volcano, for herself (she was the only one who wanted to ride it) while also getting FASTPASS for Magic Lamp Theatre for us.

 Holding area for Magic Lamp Theatre, where a snake told us a tale of long, long ago..